 What human foods are poisonous to kittens?

 Pets are often fed leftover human food that we consider dietary staples.
 However, some of these foods can actually be poisonous to your kitten.
 You should avoid giving your kitten foods which contain onion, garlic, coffee and tea, grapes and raisins and chocolate.
-Some dairy products such as milk, even at small amounts, may cause problems such as diarrhoea.
+Even small amounts of some dairy products like milk may cause problems such as diarrhoea.

 Are homemade diets recommended?

 Some people choose to feed their kitten a homemade diet.
 This is generally very difficult to do and while many pet owners feel they are providing the right nutrients, but they are often not providing complete and balanced nutrition.
 Homemade diets are often based largely on protein and can be extremely nutritionally unbalanced.
 This means the food is unable to meet the specific needs of a growing kitten and puts kittens at risk of nutritional deficiencies.
 The best kitten food available at Petbarn is scientifically proven to provide a complete and balanced diet to benefit your pet.